JaseXSec/JaseXSec.github.io/_posts/2025-05-28-header-hawk.md.md

 - **Accidental data leaks** — like sharing private URLs through the referrer

-Yet most of the web isn’t using them properly.
+Yet most of the web isn't using them properly.

 # Your Turn!!

 Want to try it yourself?
 [HeaderHawk](https://github.com/JaseXSec/HeaderHawk) is open source and easy to run.
 Scan your favorite sites, your own projects, or even company web apps.
-You might be surprised what’s missing.
+You might be surprised what's missing.